UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/01_Motion_sensors.md

 To enable the accelerometer, you need to write `1` in the file below:

     echo 1 > /sensors/accelerometer/enable

+<span class="label label-warning">Heads up!</span>In Udoobuntu versions higher or equals than 2 this sensor is enabled by default!

 Accelerometer data is then available reading the file `/sensors/accelerometer/data`.

 To enable the magnetometer, you need to write `1` in the file below:

     echo 1 > /sensors/magnetometer/enable

+<span class="label label-warning">Heads up!</span>In Udoobuntu versions higher or equals than 2 this sensor is enabled by default!

 Magnetometer data is then available reading the file `/sensors/magnetometer/data`.